-Covenant Not to Compete Definition in Colorado?
+Covenant Not to Compete Definition & Colorado Non Compete Agreement Law

-Enforceable Versus Unenforceable Covenant Not to Compete
+Enforceable Non Compete Agreement Versus Unenforceable Covenant Not to Compete

 However, in some states, a non-compete agreement is strongly against public policy and unenforceable.
-For example, in California, non-compete agreements are not enforceable against employees but maybe enforceable against stakeholders in a business.
+For example, in California, non compete agreements are not enforceable against employees but maybe enforceable against stakeholders in a business.

 (1) The sale or purchase of a business;